rock-solid/wordpress-pwacommerce/readme.txt

 Please refer to this comprehensive article about it: http://pwacommerce.com/building-e-commerce-progressive-web-app-react-woocommerce/.

 = Why some 3rd party plugins are not visible on any of the app themes? = There are almost 50,000 plugins in the WordPress.org repository.
 It's impossible to support all of them.
-[Please get in touch](https://github.com/appticles/pwa-theme-woocommerce/) if you want to open a feature request.
+[Please get in touch](https://github.com/rock-solid/pwa-theme-woocommerce/) if you want to open a feature request.

 == Changelog ==

+= 0.5.1 =
+* Small updates

 = 0.5 =
 * Search products